Use the menu on the left to view Resources

 How is the SCV-GSA governed, and what authority does it have?

 The SCV-GSA is initially governed through a Memorandum of Understanding (MOU) signed by its four member agencies.
-A more comprehensive Joint Powers Agreement is anticipated to be approved in the near future.
+A more comprehensive Joint Powers Agreement was approved in September 2018.
 The Joint Powers Agreement will provide streamlined governance for the SCV-GSA by clarifying member financial contributions and administration.

 The SCV-GSA will be responsible for developing the GSP.
 To do so, they may adopt rules, regulations and ordinances, conduct groundwater investigations, require registration, metering and extraction reports from individual wells, and assess fees to support creation and implementation of the GSP.